 - The “programmatic interest of the Commission in deterring violations of the securities laws.”

-Both Commissions further clarified the meaning of programmatic interest in final rules explaining how their whistleblower programs would be implemented.
-In deciding programmatic interest, the Commissions consider:
+Both the SEC and the CFTC further clarified the meaning of programmatic interest in final rules explaining how their whistleblower programs would be implemented.
+In deciding programmatic interest, both commissions consider:

-- The degree to which the award encourages other whistleblowers to come forward with high quality information and
+- The degree to which the award encourages other whistleblowers to come forward with high quality information.

 - The severity and wide spread nature of the violations exposed and the potential harm they posed to investors.

 Other factors the Commissions consider in determining the size of an award are the timeliness of the whistleblower’s report and any “unique hardships” experienced by the whistleblowers as a result of their reporting and assistance.